Building a Prompt Engineering IDE (VS Code for AI)

 Well, not so fast!

-Recent language models can indeed take many laborious tasks off our hands, but we need to ask the right questions, and that is why the field of Prompt Engineering is so hot right now.
+The latest language models can indeed take many laborious tasks off our hands, but we need to ask the right questions, and that is why the field of Prompt Engineering is so hot right now.

 Let's take a look.